catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

 List resources owned by a stack
 -------------------------------

-List resources that belong to a stack:
+You can list the resources that belong to a stack with the command below:

 .. code-block:: bash